lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 ---
 date: 2019-02-25 21:37:45 -0700
-title: What I learned from a 4-day quantum computing workshop
+title: What I Learned from a 4-day Quantum Computing Workshop
 math: true
 ---
 Over reading week, I got the chance to attend a workshop in gate-based quantum computing.
 This was a joint venture between UBC's [Quantum Matter Institute](https://qmi.ubc.ca) and industry partners [1QBit](https://1qbit.com) and [Rigetti Computing](https://www.rigetti.com).